dmd-program/dmd-400-sp17/capstone-project.md

 In this capstone project, you get to show off what you can do, both intellectually, and technically.
 You will produce either an individual project or a group project with one of your DMD student peers.
 A capstone project is comprised of a project type, media, and methods.
 You will produce documentation, meet deliverable and milestone deadlines, introduce relevant theory and analysis, and participate in the capstone project online exhibition.

+## Expectations

+Each project should demonstrate a minimum of entry-level skills for their chosen field.

 1. Define a project proposal \(3 weeks\)
    1. Outcomes
    2. Context and impact